odoo/documentation/content/applications/general/payment_acquirers.rst

 Credentials tab
 ~~~~~~~~~~~~~~~

-If not done yet, go to the **Online Payment Provider**'s website, create an account, and make sure
+If not done yet, go to the online payment provider website, create an account, and make sure to have
-to have the credentials required for third-party use.
-Odoo requires these credentials to communicate
+the credentials required for third-party use.
+Odoo requires these credentials to communicate with
-with the Payment Acquirer and get the confirmation of the *payment authentication*.
+the payment acquirer.

-The form in this section is specific to the Payment Acquirer you are configuring.
+The form in this section is specific to the payment acquirer you are configuring.
 Please refer to
 the related documentation for more information.

 .. _payment_acquirers/configuration_tab: